iggy18/cityExplorer/readme.md

 -->

-Number and name of feature:
+Number and name of feature: day one
 Estimate of time needed to complete: 4hours
 Start time: 2:00
-Finish time:
+Finish time: 10:05
-Actual time needed to complete:
+Actual time needed to complete: 8 hours